gary-rowe/hid4java/README.md

 ## I want to choose between `libusb` and `hidraw` variants on Linux

 The `hidapi` support library is available in two variants: `libusb` and `hidraw`.
 In general the `hidraw` variant is the most flexible and it allows Bluetooth interfaces to be addressed.
-However, you can force the use of `libusb` as follows:
+However, you can force the use of the older `libusb` as follows:

 ```java
 HidApi.useLibUsbVariant = true